eclipse-sw360/sw360.website/content/en/docs/_index.md

 - Import cleared components with clearing reports and other documents
 - Browse licenses and their obligations

+SW360 is
+- Based on the Open Source Liferay portal server
+- Integrated with Fossology

  In order to work with SW360, please note a fundamental setup in the data model when dealing with components:

-- A component is a list of releases with metadata. vice versa, releases refer to a component.
+- A component is a list of releases with metadata.
+- A Release is a version of a component with metadata and specific attachments.
+- A project refers to a number of releases of components accordingly, not components.
 - A vendor is separate from a component and releases.
-The link to the vendor is set at the release. (think of Sun and Oracle)
+The link to the vendor is set at the release. (think of Sun and Oracle where the owner changed with a new release)
-- A project refers to a number of releases of components accordingly, not components.

 ## Getting started